Ivanka Trump faces backlash as keynote speaker at tech conference

-WASHINGTON (Reuters) - Ivanka Trump, daughter and adviser to U.S. President Donald Trump, is facing a backlash for her lack of tech qualifications from industry officials ahead of her speech at a big annual technology industry show in Las Vegas on Tuesday.
+WASHINGTON/LAS VEGAS (Reuters) - Ivanka Trump, daughter and adviser to U.S. President Donald Trump, is facing a backlash for her lack of tech qualifications from industry officials ahead of her speech at a big annual technology industry show in Las Vegas on Tuesday.

 Ivanka Trump will deliver the keynote speech at 2 p.m.
 PT (2200 GMT) at CES on “The Path to the Future of Work”, which will address technology’s role in creating and enabling the workforce of the future.